mstfklyc/bootstrap-practice/README.md

-Simple page with bootstrap , contains modal , hamburger menu , accordion menu.
+A simple page built with Bootstrap , containing a  modal , hamburger menu and accordion .
 This project helped me better understand these concepts.